technomalia/technomalia.github.io/README.md

 You have found your way our RMIT study-group's website, which exists purely as an assignment exercise to showcase our teams remarkable level of awesome - both individual and group - and to demonstrate that awesome with the various tasks and assessments we'll be given from now until the end of the Introduction to Information Technology course.

-If you're a group member who's unsure what you should do now you're here, <i>definitely</i> begin with giving your feedback - tell us how you think our site should look or feel and what is wrong/right about it so far.
+If you're a group member who's unsure what you should do now you're here, <i>start</i> by giving your feedback - tell us how you think our site should look or feel and what is wrong/right about it so far.

-One of the most important things we need to decide is how many pages we want and what each of those pages will contain or be about.

-So far I've only considered the landing page, which doesn't necessarily have to be titled "Home", but every site needs one and I know we'll need a few more for the various exercises assignment-02 has us all doing but I'm unsure of the number of individual pages we'll need and how many will hold multiple topics/exercises, so help me by telling me if you need a full page for what you're working on.

-Here's what I got so far:
+Here's the proposed site-map I've got so far:

 ```
-Home
+Welcome

 Articles -> Cloud Computing
          -> Raspberry Pi